 Exploring your relational world via individual or couples therapy can be a critical aspect of overall healing and wellness.
 We encourage you to discuss difficult topics like vulnerability, sexuality, and loneliness.
 We provide a safe and welcoming space for our LGBTQ clients and those with diverse relationship styles.

 We are pleased to offer our clients a safe and welcoming therapeutic environment within the vibrant and charming community of downtown Decatur.
 Our clients enjoy a peaceful reception area, and are welcome to make themselves at home with coffee, tea, or water.

-Our office is located across the street from Decatur High School, and beside Agnes Scott College.
+Our office is located across the street from Decatur High School, and near Agnes Scott College.
 We are accessible through public transit; the Decatur Marta Station is just three blocks from our building.

 Parking is available along the front of our building, on N. McDonough St. This is City of Decatur pay parking ($3.35/hr); payment can be made at a meter or by using the Park Mobile App (recommended).
-Also, parking is free up to 2 hours along E. Howard Ave, Church St., or E. Maple St. Please contact your individual therapist for more information about parking or to clarify directions.
+Also, parking is free up to 2 hours along E. Howard Ave, Church St., or E. Maple St. Please co

 111 N McDonough St, Decatur, Georgia 30030, United States

 As each of us operates independently, we can offer our clients the ability to contact us directly.
 We do not have a "main office" contact number, so please call or email one of us directly.
 We are happy to provide you with additional information about our services, hours and availability, or to schedule an appointment.